saverecs/SaverECS/README.md

 How to build:
 ================
-	To generate the executable.
-Download the tool, extract the zipped file and type the following command in the terminal:
+	To generate the executable, type the following command in the terminal:

-		$ cd src                     //Assuming you are inside the project folder SaverECS-master
+		$ cd fmsafe/src
 		$ ./compile-cpp

   If the source code is modified, or a new file.cpp is added, it must also be added in the compile-cpp file before executing it.